RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 Now, for Pinnacle to succeed for unlawful interference with a contract, Pinnacle had to prove up a VALID contract.
 Pinnacle argued that it had an agreement with Pendleton that he would use **best efforts** to agree on new contract terms.

-Indeed if Pendleton had not negotiated at all, perhaps Pinnacle would have a good argument, but how is the court supposed to enforce a contract provision that says the parties must use their **best efforst?**
+Indeed if Pendleton had not negotiated at all, perhaps Pinnacle would have a good argument, but how is the court supposed to enforce a contract provision that says the parties must use their **best efforts?**

 The court said:

-> where the parties agreed only to negotiate and failed to state the standards by which their negotiation efforts were to be measured, it is impossible to determine whether Pinnaccle used their "best efforts" to negotiate a new agreement.
+> where the parties agreed only to negotiate and failed to state the standards by which their negotiation efforts were to be measured, it is impossible to determine whether Pinnacle used their "best efforts" to negotiate a new agreement.

-> There simply is no objective standard by which the court can determine whether Pinnacle's offer constituted its best efforst; nor can it decide whether Pendleton's participation in negotiations with Pinnacle for over a year were his best efforts.
+> There simply is no objective standard by which the court can determine whether Pinnacle's offer constituted its best efforts; nor can it decide whether Pendleton's participation in negotiations with Pinnacle for over a year were his best efforts.
 In short, the option clause is unenforceable due to the indefiniteness of its terms . . .

+> “Best efforts” or similar clauses, like any other contractual agreement, must set forth in definite and certain terms every material element of the contemplated bargain.
+It is hornbook law that courts cannot and will not supply the material terms of a contract.
+Essential to the enforcement of a “best efforts” clause is a clear set of guidelines against which the parties' “best efforts” may be measured.

 What Pinnacle really needed (and apparently was unable to bargain for) was an "option clause."